SCJago/protected_area_performance/README.md

 Most data used in this manuscripts is publicly available or included in the supplementary information file.
 Here we include any data that we processed.

 1. Eth_PAs_sep24.shp - this is the updated shapefile for Ethiopia's protected area network as of September 2024.
-The Ethiopian Wildlife Conservation Authority are responsible for this data and are working to update the World Database on Protected Areas.
+The Ethiopian Wildlife Conservation Authority are responsible for this data and are working to update the World Database on Protected Areas
+2. All_1km_grid_ID.shp - this is the shapefile of teh 1x1km grid used allowing joining of output data between GIS and R